aaravindan101/nextjs-fastapi-template-demo/docs/get-started.md

 npm install -g pnpm
 ```

-#### 3. Docker
+#### 3. Docker (Optional)
-Docker is needed to run the project in a containerized environment.
+Docker is optional for this project.
+The backend now uses SQLite, which doesn't require Docker.
+However, Docker can still be used if you prefer containerized development.
 Follow the appropriate installation guide:

 - [Install Docker for Mac](https://docs.docker.com/docker-for-mac/install/)
 - [Install Docker for Windows](https://docs.docker.com/docker-for-windows/install/)
 - [Get Docker CE for Linux](https://docs.docker.com/install/linux/docker-ce/)

-#### 4. Docker Compose
+#### 4. Docker Compose (Optional)
-Ensure `docker-compose` is installed.
+Only needed if you plan to use Docker.
 Refer to the [Docker Compose installation guide](https://docs.docker.com/compose/install/).

 ### Setting Up Environment Variables